ashiklom/pecan.book/Using-Git.md

 ### Before any work is done:

+The first step below only needs to be done once when you first start working on the PEcAn code.
+The steps below that need to be done to set up PEcAn on your computer, and would need to be repeated if you move to a new computer.
+If you are working from the PEcAn VM, you can skip the "git clone" since the PEcAn code is already installed.

 1. First fork pecan on github into your own github space ([github help: "fork a repo"](https://help.github.com/articles/fork-a-repo)) This allows you to create your own copy of the code.
 When you do the fork, a copy of the code is created and placed in your personal space.
 This is your personal copy: you can